 All websites I build, no matter how small the job, are responsive.
 I just like to emphasise the importance of responsiveness, so I put it in it’s own page.

-If, however, you need to responsify an existing website of yours, then I do this service.
+If, however, you need to responsify an existing website of yours, then I do provide this service.

 A website’s content, just like anything physical, has dimensions and sizes.
 You may have noticed that: some websites span the whole width of your screen; some are about half the screen width and are centered in the middle; and, some are in between.
 The outer width of a website’s content is, of course, up to the people/person designing the website.
 Before mobiles had (decent) browsers and before the days of tablets, designers would set a website’s width to one which they were sure would fit on any laptop or desktop screen and the websites width would be the same on any screen size.
 The standard width of a website, back in the day, was usually 980 pixels (because almost all laptops’ and desktops’ screens were at least this width).